Woodman718/MVALprimer/README.md

 ```
 ## Processing Flowchart

-Below is the flowchart of the SCI_HUB processing steps:
+Below is the flowchart of the Sci-Hub processing steps:

 ![SCI_HUB Processing Flowchart](./docs/SCI_HUB_Processing_Flowchart.png)

-This flowchart provides a visual representation of the steps involved in processing SCI_HUB data, from uploading the initial files to extracting primer sequences from PDFs.
+This flowchart provides a visual representation of the steps involved in processing Sci-Hub data, from uploading the initial files to extracting primer sequences from PDFs.

 ## Scripts

-### 1. Checking SCI_HUB Compressed Files
+### 1. Checking Sci-Hub Compressed Files

 - **echo_num.sh**: Counts the number of files in subdirectories.
 - **move_file.sh**: Moves files based on certain criteria.